-Do you have any additional questions to Prokop "Proky" Filcík?
+Do you have any additional questions regarding him and/or his work?
 Just ask here!

-1) Where can we usually find you lurking in the holy halls of Warhorse?
+1) Where can we usually find you lurking around in the holy halls of Warhorse?

 3) Describe your position.
-What is it about being a QA tester?
+What is it about being a cinematic designer?

-4) Have you ever worked on Videogames before?
+4) Did you ever work on Videogames before?

 6) Please describe one of your colleagues or your department:

 One colleague put a large tripod and some trash on my desk when I wasn´t in the office.
 So, another colleague displaced his monitors and spilled his salt all over his table in revenge.
 One colleague makes strange noises all the time, even though it is annoying.
 Another colleague has a really squeaky sneeze and one colleague acts like a dinosaur from time-to-time.
 The world is very strange.